 BIOLOGY (A Text-Book of).
-Comprising Vegetable and Animal Morphology and Physiology, By J. R. A. DAVIS, B.A., Professor of Biology, University College, Aberystwyth.
-In Extra Crown Svo, with numerous Illustrations.
-[Second Edition in preparation.]
+Comprising Vegetable and Animal Morphology and Physiology, By J. R. A. Davis, B.A., Professor of Biology, University College, Aberystwyth.
+In Extra Crown 8vo, with numerous Illustrations.
+[Second Edition in preparation.

-By the same Author.

-THE FLOWERING PLANT, as illustrating the first principles of Botany.
+- THE FLOWERING PLANT, as illustrating the first principles of Botany.
 Specially adapted for London Matriculation, &c., Examinations.
-SECOND EDITION.
-Extra Crown Svo, with numerous Illustrations, Cloth, 3s.
-6d.

-A ZOOLOGICAL POCKET-BOOK; or, Synopsis of Animal Classification.
+Second Edition.
+Extra Crown 8vo, with numerous Illustrations, Cloth, 3s.
+6d. - A ZOOLOGICAL POCKET-BOOK; or, Synopsis of Animal Classification.
 Comprising Definitions of the Phyla, Classes, and Orders, with explanatory Remarks and Tables.
 By Dr. EMIL SELENKA, Professor in the University of Erlangen.
 Authorised English translation from the Third German Edition.
 In Small Post 8vo, Interleaved for the use of Students.
-Limp Covers, 4s.

-EMBRYOLOGY (An Introduction to the Study of).
+Limp Covers, 4s. - EMBRYOLOGY (An Introduction to the Study of).
 For the Use of Students.
-By A. C. HADDON, M.A., Professor of Zoology, Royal College of Science, Dublin.
-In Medium Svo, with very numerous Illustrations, 18s.

-A SURGICAL HANDBOOK FOR THE USE OF PRACTI-TIONERS, STUDENTS, HOUSE-SURGEONS, and DRESSERS.
-By F. M. CAIRD, M.B., F.R.C.S.
-(Edin.), and C. W. CATHCART, M.B., F.R.C.S.
+By A. C. Haddon, M.A., Professor of Zoology, Royal College of Science, Dublin.
+In Medium 8vo, with very numerous Illustrations, 18s. - A SURGICAL HANDBOOK FOR THE USE OF PRACTI-TIONERS, STUDENTS, HOUSE-SURGEONS, and DRESSERS.
+By F. M. Caird, M.B., F.R.C.S.
+(Edin.), and C. W. Cathcart, M.B., F.R.C.S.
 (Eng. and Edin.), Assistant Surgeons, Royal Infirmary, Edinburgh.
 With very numerous Illustrations.
-FOURTH EDITION.
+Fourth Edition.
 Pocket Size, leather, 8s.
-6d.

-PRACTICAL HISTOLOGY (Outlines of).
+6d. - PRACTICAL HISTOLOGY (Outlines of).
 By WILLIAM STIRLING, M.D., Sc.D., Professor in the Victoria University; Brackenbury Professor of Physiology and Histology in the Owens College, Manchester; Examiner in the University of Oxford.
 In Extra Crown 8vo, with 344 Illustrations, 12s.
 6d.

-By the same Author.

-PRACTICAL PHYSIOLOGY (Outlines of).
+- PRACTICAL PHYSIOLOGY (Outlines of).
 Being a Manual for the Physiological Laboratory, including Chemical and Experimental Physiology, with Reference to Practical Medicine.
 In Extra Crown 8vo, with numerous Illustrations.
-SECOND EDITION.
-Revised and Enlarged, 9s.

-MAGNETISM AND ELECTRICITY: with Examination Questions.
-By Prof. JAMIESON, M.Inst.C.E., F.R.S.E., Glasgow and West of Scotland Technical College.
+Second Edition.
+Revised and Enlarged, 9s. - MAGNETISM AND ELECTRICITY: with Examination Questions.
+By Prof. Jamieson, M.Inst.C.E., F.R.S.E., Glasgow and West of Scotland Technical College.
 In Crown 8vo, fully Illustrated.
-SECOND EDITION.
+Second Edition.
 Cloth, 3s.
 6d.